Functions

 -

-deferdepends only on the surrounding function scope:deferis registered when execution reaches that line, but it runs when the surrounding function ends.
-It does not run when a block such asiforforends, even if it is inside them.func main() { fmt.Println("start") if true { defer fmt.Println("inside if") fmt.Println("in block") } fmt.Println("end of function") } // start // in block // end of function // inside if -
+deferdepends only on the surrounding function scope:deferis registered when execution reaches that line but runs when the surrounding function ends.
+It does not run when a block such asiforforends, even if it appears inside them.func main() { fmt.Println("start") if true { defer fmt.Println("inside if") fmt.Println("in block") } fmt.Println("end of function") } // start // in block // end of function // inside if -

 Multiple defers:

 Multiple deferred statements are executed in last-in-first-out (LIFO) order.
-This means that the most recently deferred function is executed first.
+The most recently deferred function runs first.

 func main() { defer sayBye() fmt.Println("1") defer fmt.Println("2") fmt.Println("3") fmt.Println(myFunc()) } func myFunc() string { defer fmt.Println("4") return "5" } func sayBye() { fmt.Println("bye") } // 1 // 3 // 4 // 5 // 2 // bye